Elagoht/overwatch2-dxvkcache/README.md

 Then you can start to play Overwatch 2.

+# Maps Tested and Passed

+* Ilios
+* Circuit Royal
+* Havana
+* Route 66
+* Paraiso
+* Colosseo
+* Horizon Lunar Colony

+# Characters

+There are no charachters or animation that causes any shuttering.

 # Contributing

 You can create Pull Requests to update that file when needed.
+But you must use <https://github.com/DarkTigrus/dxvk-cache-tool> to merge your cache file with the cache file in this repo.
+Generated cache file must be higher file size than this cache file.